 Legislation was introduced in October 2014 to establish a Task Force to make recommendations concerning the regulation of tax preparers.
 The Task Force would be required to issue a report that “determines the appropriate scope of a program for regulating commercial tax return preparers; addresses the appropriate qualifications, including, but not limited to, minimum educational qualifications and continuing education requirements for commercial tax return preparers; and considers any other matters the task force determines to be necessary or appropriate.”

 Although it might seem like a straight forward issue, the subject of regulating tax preparers on a state level is actually quite complicated and has a number of pitfalls.
 For example, the IRS recently launched a federal voluntary program to regulate tax preparers and the potential for marketplace confusion is immense.
 Will taxpayers know the differences between classes of preparers?
 Furthermore, the American Institute of CPAs recently went on record in opposition to state regulation of tax preparers.

-While the NJCPA is opposed to this bill, it does support various regulatory options outlined by the AICPA that would enhance ethical behavior and competency requirements for non CPA tax preparers.
-The NJCPA also supported previous legislation enacted into law that gave the NJ Division of Banking and Insurance the power to protect consumers from certain unethical practices conducted by some unscrupulous tax preparers.
+While the NJSCPA is opposed to this bill, it does support various regulatory options outlined by the AICPA that would enhance ethical behavior and competency requirements for non CPA tax preparers.
+The NJSCPA also supported previous legislation enacted into law that gave the NJ Division of Banking and Insurance the power to protect consumers from certain unethical practices conducted by some unscrupulous tax preparers.